csci-182/fall2022/pages/_assignments/hw2.md

 </aside>
 ```

 In the `style.css` file, add some CSS style rules to make the UI look like the screenshot (pictured above).
-You can accomplish this any way you want, but consider using flexbox and the box model (padding, margin, width, height, etc.).
+You can accomplish this any way you want, but consider using some combination of the approaches we've reviewed thus far (CSS Grid, flex, or the box model).
 Be sure to put all of the CSS related to the left navigation in the "Part A: Left Navigation" section:

 ```css
 /***************************/